 The following contains the policy of Troy University (TROY) regarding usage of its facilities by all individuals, organizations and groups.
-The facilities covered in these policies and procedures include but are not limited to: Trojan Center and all spaces within; Arboretum; HAL Hall; Claudia Crosby Theater; Sorrell Chapel; Student Recreation Center on Elm Street; McDowell Lee Natatorium and the Outdoor Pool; Troy University Intramural Fields; Trojan Arena; Stadium Towers; Veteran's Memorial Stadium; Riddle-Pace Field; Track/Soccer Complex, Softball Field; Tennis Courts; and any classroom on the Troy campus used for non-teaching purposes.
-This agreement also includes the use of Troy University tents (for non-football events) and tables and chairs outside of one of the facilities above.
+The facilities covered in these policies and procedures include but are not limited to: Trojan Center and all spaces within; Arboretum; HAL Hall; Claudia Crosby Theater; Sorrell Chapel; Student Recreation Center on Elm Street; McDowell Lee Natatorium; Troy University Intramural Fields; Trojan Arena; Stadium Towers; Veteran's Memorial Stadium; Riddle-Pace Field; Track/Soccer Complex, Softball Field; Tennis Courts; and any classroom on the Troy campus used for non-teaching purposes.
+This agreement also includes the use of Troy University tents (for non-football events) and tables and chairs outside any of the facilities above.

-Section 1: Background.
+Background.